 It is a legal requirement that even if you do not choose to take Religious Studies as a GCSE option, you must continue to study some RS.
-At Thornden we fulfil that requirement by considering a number of issues alongside the PSHE modules, as part of the students' personal development.
-These Ethics and Belief modules are not only there because the law requires them, they also examine topics which are of interest or concern for society and the world we live in.
+At Thornden we fulfil that requirement by considering a number of issues in units that form part of the Personal Development carousel.
+These units are not only there because the law requires them, they also examine topics which are of interest or concern for society and the world we live in.

 Course Content

 Ethics Beliefs and Philosophy

-Key concepts: Peace and Conflict Extremism Inequality The Holocaust Racism Sexism Poverty Abortion Euthanasia Organ Donation Tradition (Forced Marriage and FGM) New Religious Movements and Cults Key questions: • What is real?
+Feace and Conflict Extremism Inequality The Holocaust Racism Sexism Poverty Abortion Euthanasia Organ Donation Tradition (Forced Marriage and FGM) New Religious Movements and Cults Key questions: • What is real?
 (Plato's Cave and the Matrix) • Who are you? • What is Just War?

-Ethics and Belief is a non-examined course however, students' knowledge and understanding will be regularly assessed through classroom dialogue, lesson activities and lesson reflections at the end of each lesson.
+Core RS is a non-examined course however, students' knowledge and understanding will be regularly assessed through classroom dialogue, lesson activities and lesson reflections at the end of each lesson.

-The Ethics and Belief course is designed to further develop a range of necessary skills and experiences to prepare students for their role in the adult and wider world.
+The Core RS course is designed to further develop a range of necessary skills and experiences to prepare students for their role in the adult and wider world.
 These include communication (expressing ideas clearly in writing, confidently in speech and listening to the views of others), participation (using a range of social skills, working confidently with a group and building positive working relationships with others as a team player) and critical thinking (identifying, constructing and evaluating arguments).

-Ethics and Belief is taught by subject specialists.
+Core RS is taught by subject specialists.
 We teach using a range of teaching activities including discussion, debating, group work and use of clips.
 As with all RS at Thornden, students are free to have and express their own points of view and are always expected to treat the views of others with respect.